 Our Work

-DDEC advocates on a range of environmnetal issues in the South West Queensland and Toowoomba region, focusing on ecosystem protection and action on climate change.
+The Darling Downs Environment Council (DDEC) advocates on a range of environmental issues in the South West Queensland and Toowoomba region, focusing on ecosystem protection and action on climate change.

 We urgently need more renewable energy but it needs to be done right by ensuring our precious natural places, important farmland and communities are all protected and respected.

-DDEC is committed to protecting and caring for Koalas on the Darling Downs.
+The Darling Downs Environment Council (DDEC) is committed to protecting and caring for Koalas on the Darling Downs.
 Through advocacy, direct action, and collaboration with local groups, we strive to ensure these iconic marsupials have a future in our region.
-Below are some of the key initiatives we are undertaking to support Koalas and their habitat.

 Get Involved